Walsh article from 1924 |

 Walsh's mixup in summary: we don't know what happened when, but ...

 To conclude, from the Walsh article we don't know what happened when.
-Without more evidence claims based on that article are suspect.
+Without more primary evidence claims based on that article are suspect.

-But, the 1924 Walsh article aside, if one simply spends some time searching through newspaper accounts from 1842 through 1844 (primary sources, and keeping in mind the various spellings like "Tonkewas" and "Tonkaways") the Tonkawa seem to be nearly everywhere but Austin, and in particular as noted above, Bastrop.
+But, the 1924 Walsh article aside, if one simply spends time searching through newspaper accounts from 1842 through 1844 (primary sources, and keeping in mind the various spellings like "Tonkewas" and "Tonkaways") the Tonkawa seem to be nearly everywhere but Austin, and in particular as noted above, Bastrop.

-To overcome what certainly does appear to be a mix-up and defend O'Dell's 1842 claims would require primary evidence, or at least evidence from someone connected with someone known to have been there (Austin in 1842-1844) like Mary Mitchell (extended family of Robertson who was there; more on her article below).
+To overcome what certainly does appear to be a mix-up and defend O'Dell's 1842 claims would require primary evidence, or at least evidence from someone connected with someone known to have been there (Austin in 1842-1844) like Mary Mitchell (extended family of Robertson who was there; more on her 1905 article below).
 That level of evidence has not yet been presented by O'Dell, nor have I found it.
 There are other primary sources one could research; that would be a next step for O'Dell.

 II.
 Problems with O'Dell's Claims on Tonkawa Camp in 1842-1844

 In this section we look at possibility #2 above: the date of 1842-1844 is right, although O'Dell admits Walsh confused what happened with events that actually happened in 1862.
 O'Dell also makes a number of unsubstantiated claims.
 We'll explore these issues here.
+Although O'Dell has made revisions based on TCHC feedback to his original white paper on file with the Austin History Center, news stories, podcasts, ceremonies etc. were made public based on 1.0 so need to be addressed.

 1842 in Austin